-1 Safeguard, strengthen and promote national environmental laws and institutions

-- Ensuring effective and high ambition environmental commitments are legally enshrined in national laws (and apply equally to local and imported products) - Ensuring trade agreements prevent backsliding on environmental protection or weak environmental performance as a strategy for competitive gain - Ensuring trade agreements safeguard the scope to upgrade environmental ambitions and requirements over time - Adopting import restrictions and bans on environmentally sensitive and harmful products - 2 Promote evidence-based, democratically sound, and transparent domestic policymaking on trade and environment as the basis for a coherent strategy on the international stage
+- 1. Safeguard, strengthen and promote national environmental laws and institutions - Ensuring effective and high ambition environmental commitments are legally enshrined in national laws (and apply equally to local and imported products) - Ensuring trade agreements prevent backsliding on environmental protection or weak environmental performance as a strategy for competitive gain - Ensuring trade agreements safeguard the scope to upgrade environmental ambitions and requirements over time - Adopting import restrictions and bans on environmentally sensitive and harmful products - 2.
+Promote evidence-based, democratically sound,

-- Defining clear environmental priorities within national trade policies - Enhancing inter-ministerial capacity and coordination on environment-trade decision-making - Ensuring processes for active legislative oversight of environment-trade decision-making - Promoting engagement from a diversity of stakeholders in trade policy development.
-This means moving beyond established advocacy groups to include a range of civil society interests, including marginalised groups (such as farming communities, miners, peasants, forest peoples) impacted by trade deals as well as emerging green business sectors - Implementing robust sustainability impact assessments, which consider global environmental footprints, and using their recommendations to inform trade policy decisionmaking

-3 Update trade policies, rules and market access approaches to support environmental goals

-- Adopting trade policies that actively favour sustainably produced products and that phase out environmentally unsustainable production and trade - Advancing new approaches in trade rules to support green industries and phase out unsustainable production (e.g. through differential tariff structures, rules on green government procurement, rules that phase out environmentally harmful subsidies, and green provisions in rules on technical barriers to trade, intellectual property, and investment) - Unilaterally liberalizing trade in environmental goods and services - Strengthening environment and sustainable development chapters and annexes, with enforceable provisions - Using trade policy to incentivize and promote strong environmental performance along supply chains and among trading partners as central to the learning, policy diffusion and capacitybuilding required to green trade

-4 Boost intergovernmental cooperation in favour of green trade

-- Pursuing new approaches to progress on specific environment-trade issues, including through reference papers, interpretative statements, guidelines, pledges and coordination of national policies - · Seizing policy dialogue and sharing of best practices
+- and transparent domestic policymaking on trade and environment as the basis for a coherent strategy on the international stage - Defining clear environmental priorities within national trade policies - Enhancing inter-ministerial capacity and coordination on environment-trade decision-making - Ensuring processes for active legislative oversight of environment-trade decision-making - Promoting engagement from a diversity of stakeholders in trade policy development.
+This means moving beyond established advocacy groups to include a range of civil society interests, including marginalised groups (such as farming communities, miners, peasants, forest peoples) impacted by trade deals as well as emerging green business sectors - Implementing robust sustainability impact assessments, which consider global environmental footprints, and using their recommendations to inform trade policy decisionmaking - 3.
+Update trade policies, rules and market access approaches to support environmental goals - Adopting trade policies that actively favour sustainably produced products and that phase out environmentally unsustainable production and trade - Advancing new approaches in trade rules to support green industries and phase out unsustainable production (e.g. through differential tariff structures, rules on green government procurement, rules that phase out environmentally harmful subsidies, and green provisions in rules on technical barriers to trade, intellectual property, and investment) - Unilaterally liberalizing trade in environmental goods and services - Strengthening environment and sustainable development chapters and annexes, with enforceable provisions - Using trade policy to incentivize and promote strong environmental performancealong supplychains and among trading partners - 4.
+Boost intergovernmental cooperation in favour of green trade - Pursuing new approaches to progress on specific environment-trade issues, including through reference papers, interpretative statements, guidelines, pledges and coordination of national policies